Landscaping Tips: Shrub Identification

 Tip #5: Consult a Certified Arborist

 Now that you have had the opportunity to educate yourself on shrub identification, you are ready to consult a certified arborist.
-By gaining some key understanding about the numerous bush and shrub varieties available, and sharing your findings with your arborist, will greatly assist him/her in finding and planting the right types of shrubs for your landscaping.
-Keep in mind, arborists are specially trained to planting shrubbery which can represent a significant financial investment, and certainly are long-term commitments.
-It is always best to consult an arborist, who can help to test your soil, provide advice regarding landscape layout and tree placement, and identify the very best types of shrubs and bushes which will be in accordance to your taste and needs.
+By gaining some key understanding about the numerous shrub varieties available, and sharing your findings with your arborist, will greatly assist him/her in finding and planting the right types of shrubs for your landscaping.
+Keep in mind, arborists are specially trained to plant shrubbery which can represent a significant financial investment, and certainly are long-term commitments.
+It is always best to consult an arborist, who can help to test your soil, provide advice regarding landscape layout and tree placement, and identify the very best types of shrubs and bushes which will be in accordance with your taste and needs.

-Remember, certified arborists are the shrub experts; they have the most experience when it comes to finding the best quality shrubs and bushes for landscaping.
+Remember, certified arborists are the shrub experts; they have the most experience when it comes to finding the best quality shrubs for landscaping.
 With the proper shrub selection, and planting and maintenance, your arborist can help provide you with many years of healthy and vital shrubbery!